MoustafaShaaban/moustafashaaban.github.io/docs/gis-projects.md

 --------------------------------------------------------------------------------

-#### The second project contains interactive and static maps of the USA
+## Project 2 contains interactive and static maps of the USA

 * The interactive map shows a choropleth map of the population count in the USA by each state, and also shows some population studies like the population growth from 2010 to 2021.
 * This project was created by another python library called [Geopandas](https://geopandas.org/en/stable/index.html)